cdiggins/plato/README.md

 ## Statements

 In idiomatic Plato code (aka Platonic code) it is more common to use expressions than statements.
 Statements do not have a value.
-Statements are converted into expressions by the compiler.
+Functions with statement bodies are converted into expression bodies by the compiler.

 Plato supports the following statements: